 If SAT math score is 440 and above or ACT math score is 19 and above, the math placement test is not required.
 If the student has graduated from high school or holds a GED and would have graduated from high school within the past five years, the student must have completed the college preparatory curriculum or SAT II tests to satisfy CPC requirements for admission to transfer programs.
+If the student has not completed Algebra II or SAT II algebra testing, the math placement test is required.
+Regardless of the COMPASS score the student must at the minimum take MATH 0099.
 If SAT math score is 520 or above or ACT math score is 25 or above, the student is eligible to take the advanced math placement test.
+If the student scores 70 or above on the math placement test, the student is eligible to take an exemption test for college-level math.